Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/read-and-write-a-json-file-in-node-js.md

 ---

 Ever needed to load, write and save a file in `node.js`?
-Of course, I've heard of databases, but sometimes it's easier to write a small JSON file. 🔥
+Of course, I've heard of databases, but sometimes writing a small JSON file is easier. 🔥

 ## Creating a basic node.js app

-To read and write files in `node.js` we need to include the file system package in our application.
+To read and write files in `node.js`, we need to include the file system package in our application.

 First, we will create a basic application to test this.
 Open up your terminal and execute the following command.